digitaldisseny/plg_sys_twbootstrap/README.md

 Twitter Bootstrap Plugin for Joomla!
 ===============

-Twitter bootstrap plugin for Joomla 2.5.x.
+Twitter bootstrap plugin for Joomla!
+2.5.x. & Joomla!
+3.0.x.

-This plugin tries to simplify the Twitter Bootstrap integration for Joomla 2.5.x.
-Load all the required files and also enables some tweaks to improve the component and extensions template development.
+This plugin tries to simplify the Twitter Bootstrap integration for Joomla!
+2.5.x and Bootstrap management for Joomla!
+3.0.x.
+It loads all the required files and enables some tweaks to improve the component and extensions template development.

+It also allows you to enable/disable Bootstrap per menu itemid.

 Our recommendation is to use this plugin to load Bootstrap and disable any other bootstrap load.